 Self-Hosted Weather Radar

 LibreWXR is a free, open-source weather radar API you can host yourself.
-It's a drop-in replacement for Rain Viewer with real radar composites and worldwide ECMWF IFS 9km model coverage.
+It's a drop-in replacement for Rain Viewer with real radar composites, a chain of regional high-resolution NWP models, ECMWF IFS for worldwide coverage, and global WMO weather alerts.

 Loading frames...